Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Here’s what you’ll want to consider.

-Picking the Right Trusted Traveler Program (TSA PreCheck or Global Entry)
+Picking the Right Trusted Traveler Program

 The main factors to consider when deciding between TSA PreCheck and Global Entry are: